 AI can create the conditions (prosperity without the imperative to work) under which we rediscover Muße, but it cannot help us get there all the way.
 On the one hand, the existence of the “unnecessary” people who become unemployed must be further provided for, be it through their own capital, through the institution of the bank, an unconditional basic income or through financial compensation such as a machine or AI tax.
 On the other hand, AI is in principle not capable of Muße.
 The process of simply beholding knows no evaluations or assessments.
 Without evaluation, however, no AI technology known to me can be focused.
 The ability to get into the state of Muße is a structural advantage of the human brain.

 In the coming years it will therefore not be important how much AI deflates our beloved work and how fast the process of de-proletarianization begins, but how we deal with our newly found spare time.

-Will we dare to address the issues that are outside our field of attention due to our existing patterns?
-Will we be able to make new discoveries?
+Will we dare to address the issues that are outside our current field of attention?
+Will we be able to make new discoveries and achieve real progress for society?
 Will we relearn the art of simply beholding and gain a better understanding of the conditions that determine our world?
-I think we should face up to these new challenges that are coming to us through AI’s capabilities.
-And we should feel motivated by the treasures can be found outside our existing patterns of thought.
+We will have to, if we want to face the new challenges that are coming to us through AI’s capabilities.
+And we should also feel motivated by the treasures that can be found outside our existing patterns of thought.

 And just as in the field of goodness the greatest virtue knows nothing serious, so also the highest form of knowledge – the lightning brilliant idea, the real contemplation (ϑεωρία (theōría)), becomes a gift to man; it is effortless and without complaint.Josef Pieper: Muße und Kult